Homeless Prevention and Rapid Rehousing Program.

 The money is being provided to your local state housing authority related agencies.
-These state governments are then distributing the money to charities and non-profits at the city and county level so that the funds can be provided to those who need it most.
+These state governments are then distributing the funds to charities and non-profits at the city and county level so that the money can be provided to those who need it most.